-PR weekly lists political influence as one of Ken Cohen's “Defining qualities.”
+PR weekly lists political influence as one of Kenneth Cohen's “Defining qualities.”

 Cohen received a letter from lead scientists at the Grantham Research Institute on Climate Change and the Environment London School of Economics and Political Science asking why Exxon, under his leadership, continues to fund climate denial groups after he had committed to cutting off funding.

-As Vice president of government affairs, Ken has presided over almost $4 million on political campaign donations the Since 1999, including the $400,000 spent in 2010. and over $100 million on lobbying since 2005.
+As Vice President of Public and Government Affairs, Ken has presided over almost $4 million on political campaign donations the Since 1999, including the $400,000 spent in 2010. and over $100 million on lobbying since 2005.

 Cohen regularly greenwashes the gas extraction process known as fracking, calling it safe and responsible.
 Fracking is known to use millions of gallons of toxic and radioactive wastewater, which has polluted drinking water.

-Ken Cohen writes a blog on exxonmobil’s website called “ExxonMobil perspectives” which promotes exxon’s propaganda talking points
+Ken Cohen writes a blog on ExxonMobil’s website called “ExxonMobil perspectives” which serves as a public relations platform.

 Cohen has personally donated $51,023 to political campaigns.